DisasterAWARE

 Population: 1.5M · Texas

 San Antonio faces varying levels of natural hazard risk.
 The highest risk is from floods (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for San Antonio, TX.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for San Antonio, TX.

 Hazard Risk Overview